WINKS

-WINKS Statistical Data Analytics(SDA) & Graphs is a statistical analysis software package.

-It was first marketed in 1988 by the company TexaSoft (founded in 1981), named KWIKSTAT.
-The name WINdows KwikStat was shortened to WINKS when the Windows version was deployed.
+Windows KwikStat (WINKS) is a statistical analysis software package.
+It was first marketed in 1988 as a shareware program under the name KWIKSTAT by the Cedar Hill–based company TexaSoft for DOS.
+It was originally programmed in GW-BASIC and was capable of calculating chi-squares, crosstabs, F-distributions, five-number summaries, medians, p-values, regressions, standard deviations, and variances.
+It was ported to Windows in 1996, where it was given the name Windows KwikStat, or simply WINKS.

-WINKS is sold in two editions: the Basic Edition includes data handling and statistical analysis that include basic statistical procedures and the Professional Edition include a number of more advanced procedures.
+Starting with version 4.0 of KWIKSTAT and carried onto WINKS, the software was sold in two editions: the Basic Edition includes data handling and statistical analysis that include basic statistical procedures and the Professional Edition include a number of more advanced procedures.
 A special Time Series version of WINKS is available in support of the book Applied Time Series Analysis from CRC Press.